wuwei1024/SpringBoot-JDBC-MyBatis/README.md

 # SpringBoot-JDBC/MyBatis-MySql
-One Spring Boot Demo with JDBC/MyBatis and MyBatis
+One Spring Boot Demo with JDBC/MyBatis and MySql